NextronSystems/broker-network-manual/usage/administration.rst

 To do this, we have to connect the Broker to our ASGARD Management Center.
 Navigate to ``Asset Management`` > ``Broker Network`` in your ASGARD Management Center.

 On the top right corner, click ``Add Broker``.
-Please fill in the FQDN for the Gatekeeper.
-Additionally, if the Broker should be reached via the open internet, you can assign a FQDN for the agents as well (make sure to set the A-Record in your public domain).
+Please fill in the ``FQDN for Gatekeeper`` - this is the FQDN which your Gatekeeper will use to communicate with this Broker.
+Additionally, if the Broker should be reached via the open internet, you can assign ``FQDN for Agents`` as well (make sure to set the A-Record in your public domain).
+If you leave the ``FQDN for Agents`` empty, your agents will use the value of ``FQDN for Gatekeeper``.
 You can leave the ``Group`` as default, but should change it accordingly if you set a different group earlier for your Lobby.

 .. figure:: ../images/setup_broker3.png
    :target: ../_images/setup_broker3.png
    :alt: Installing the Broker

-After you confirmed your Broker FQDN, you will get another pop-up with a command (``sudo asgard2-gatekeeper-install '<TOKEN>'``).
+After you confirmed the settings for your new Broker, you will get another pop-up with a command (``sudo asgard2-gatekeeper-install '<TOKEN>'``).
 Please copy this command and execute it on the broker via SSH: